microsoft/FabricBQSync/README.md

 - Creates an initial default user configuration file based on your config parameters
 - Creates a Fabric Spark Environment with required libraries, if configured
 - Installs a fully configured and ready-to-run Fabric-Sync-Notebook into your workspace

-# Upgrading to Current Version

-The accelerator now includes an upgrade utility to simplify the process of upgrading your existing BQ Sync instance to the most current version.
-The upgrade utility handles major and minor updates.
-To use the upgrade utility:
-1. Download the current version Upgrade notebook
-2. Import the Upgrade notebook into your Fabric Workspace
-3. Attach the Upgrade notebook to your BQ Sync metadata Lakehouse
-4. Update the notebook parameters to point to your current configuration file.
-5. Run te upgrade process

-The upgrade process performs the following actions:
-- Migrates your current configuration file (when necessary).
-Note that new features/capabilities are turned off by default.
-Your current configuration file is cloned and is not overwritten.
-- Updates the BQ Sync metastore (when necessary).
-When schema changes are made to the BQ Sync metastore, the metastore is Optimized as part of the upgrade process.
-- Downloads the current version of the BQ Sync package.
-If you are using environments or have otherwise optimized your environment it may be necessary to manually update your package repository.
-- Downloads the current version of the Big Query spark connector (when available/necessary)
-- Installed a new version of the BQ Sync notebook, mapped to the new configuration, python package and spark connector

 # Project Overview